natenka/pyneng-book-en/docs/source/book/09_functions/4_func_unpacking_and_var_args_example.rst

        ...:         return True
        ...:

-The function checks password and returns True if password has passed verification and False if not.
+Function checks password and returns True if password has passed verification and False if not.

 Call function in ipython: